gr0uch/wasm-junkyard/parallel-search/README.md

-# Multi-search
+# Parallel search

-Just a little implementation of a multi-threaded search, meant for WebAssembly use.
+Just a little implementation of a multi-threaded parallel search, meant for WebAssembly use.
 The search algorithm itself uses an informally specified version of Sublime Text's search function.